PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 The D4.T1 and D3.MC values are in the residual stream.
 This is a bigram which the MLP can do.

 There is a MLP layer in S8 that is not understood.
 It is theoretically unnecessary, but the model does depend on it.
-Ignoring this gap in our undersstadning for now, we further hypothesise this is how the model calculates A4 by step 12:
+Ignoring this gap in our understanding for now, we further hypothesise this is how the model calculates A4 by step 12:

 - Step 12:
   - L0.H0: D4 attention: Calculate D4.T5 = D4.T1 + D3.T4 // 10.
 Perfectly accurate.